-Accessories for your Bearded Dragon and Environmental Enrichment
+Accessories and Environmental Enrichment

-The most incredibly great thing about using natural accessories is that it saves you money while making a significant difference to your bearded dragon‘s psychological and physiological well-being.
+The wonderful thing about using natural accessories is that it saves you money while making a wonderful difference to your bearded dragon‘s psychological and physiological well-being.
 Environmental enrichment is extremely important and starts with just rocks and branches.
 You can collect rocks and branches from anywhere they are available.
 If there are no areas close by to collect natural materials from then they may be sourced from landscaping yards or even firewood and clay bricks may serve some purpose.
 Make this a cheap exercise, there are plenty of places to spend money on with pets, but this doesn’t need to be one of them, or at least not a lot.
 Other accessories that can add to the basics are artificial vines and plants.
 Live plants may be used in situations where it is practical.

 The basic enrichment accessories will be used to encourage and support natural behaviours such as climbing, digging, hiding, drinking, eating, basking and resting.
 Not only will the right accessories support their health and wellbeing indirectly, but also directly by keeping femoral pores and nails in check, and support shedding.